jhenk/jobsearch/README.md

-   add feature to store job descriptions add feature to report on date-range activities in Contact Name search results, add link to Company page
+   add feature to store job descriptions add feature to report on date-range activities in Contact Name search results, add link to Company page add auto-populate (with warnings) in case of empty or non-existent database add inline security